NASCAR Craftsman Truck Series at North Wilkesboro Speedway: History

-On February 17, 2023, Tyson Foods was announced as the title sponsor for the 2023 race.
+The race returned to the schedule in 2023.
+On February 17, 2023, Tyson Foods was announced as the title sponsor for the 2023 race called the Tyson 250.
 The company was previously the title sponsor of the fall Cup Series race at North Wilkesboro from 1990 to 1996.
 After the track closed and became abandoned, their logo remained on the track's scoring pylon.